Widdershin/programmers-oath/README.md

 If you wish to sign, please [add your username and the current commit hash](https://github.com/Widdershin/programmers-oath/edit/master/SIGNATURES) to the end of the SIGNATURES file, and submit a pull request.

-If you do sign, please also consider sharing this repository in your communities and encouraging others to take alook.
+If you do sign, please also consider sharing this repository in your communities and encouraging others to take a look.